-114 Tarullo, supra note 33, at 450.
+&lt;sup>114 Tarullo, supra note 33, at 450.

-116 Jones, supra note 31, at 97-98.
+&lt;sup>116 Jones, supra note 31, at 97-98.

 The foreign ownership reservations under ABT were made by several countries to preserve domestic control of the telecommunications system.
 These ownership restrictions are of some concern as they inhibit equity financing for new entrants.
 At the same time, the restrictions also make it more difficult for larger corporations conclude strategic alliances with their foreign counterparts.
 Furthermore, the access provisions contained in the GATS Annex on Telecommunications will not apply to private high-speed cable networks.
 This will place independent ISP providers at a disadvantage in the provision of these services in domestic markets.
-The services are the services and the provision of these services in domestic markets.

-Conversely, the ABT was successful in establishing the right of foreign investors to build their own telecommunications infrastructure in other countries.120 This coupled with the access provided to domestic telecommunications infrastructure through the Telecommunications Annex will ensure that FDI will proceed apace.
+Conversely, the ABT was successful in establishing the right of foreign investors to build their own telecommunications infrastructure in other countries.
+This coupled with the access provided to domestic telecommunications infrastructure through the Telecommunications Annex will ensure that FDI will proceed apace.